attempt-this-online/attempt-this-online/docs/contributing.md

 REMOTE=1 URL='...' test/run
 ```

+**TODO**: separate timing-based tests (which only fail over slow network connections) from OS-state-based tests (which also fail when ATO runs in a virtual machine, e.g. with Docker Desktop)

 ### Automatic rebuilds
 You may find it useful to have your code automatically rebuilt.
 Install [`entr`](https://eradman.com/entrproject/),
 then run, in different shell instances: